Tanaykmr/hacktoberfest-finder/README.md

 # Hacktoberfest Finder

-[Hacktoberfest Finder](https://hacktoberfest-finder.netlify.app) is a project to help developers find projects to contribute to during Hacktoberfest.
+[Hacktoberfest Finder](https://hacktoberfest-finder.netlify.app) is a project that helps developers find projects to contribute to during Hacktoberfest.

-This project is **unofficial and isn't affiliated with DigitalOcean (or any of its partners).** It's maintained by [Duncan McClean](https://github.com/duncanmcclean), with lots of help from [contributors](./CONTRIBUTORS.md) over the years.
+This project is **unofficial and isn't affiliated with DigitalOcean (or any of its partners).** It's maintained by [Duncan McClean](https://github.com/duncanmcclean), along with lots of help from global [contributors](./CONTRIBUTORS.md) over the years.

 ## Setting up

-To get up and running locally, follow these steps:
+To get it up and running locally, follow these steps:

 1. Fork this repository
 2. Clone your fork to your computer.